livekit/livekit_composite/livekit-examples/python-agents-examples/complex-agents/nutrition-assistant/README.md

 - Next.js app with real-time nutrition dashboard
 - Displays daily totals for calories and macronutrients
-- Shows chronological list of foods consumed today
+- shows chronological list of foods consumed today
 - Updates automatically via RPC when new foods are logged

 ## Customization